-Exquisite Vintage brass temple frame depicting the mythical "Yali" with peacocks, dancing figures and floral motifs handcrafted by artisans and inspired by the temple architecture from the south of India.
+Exquisite Vintage brass temple frame or Prabhavali with peacocks, dancing figures and floral motifs handcrafted by skilled artisans.

 As per Indian mythology, the Yali is a mythical creature portrayed as part lion, part elephant and part horse believed to be more powerful than the lion, the tiger or the elephant.